jose99fdp/r136/docs/README.md

 ## Other Repositories

-Check out the other yandaai repositories - these include the yandaai Streamlit Web UI, yandaai Python SDK, yandaai TypeScript SDK, yandaai Dart SDK, yandaai C# SDK, and more!
+Check out the other Yanda AI repositories - these include the Yanda AI Streamlit Web UI, Yanda AI Python SDK, Yanda AI TypeScript SDK, Yanda AI Dart SDK, Yanda AI C# SDK, and more!